Portuguese art: Neoclassicism and Romanticism

 Around the same time, Romanticism began to flourish in Germany and England, introducing a new approach to nature and emphasizing the expression of emotions and individual creativity.
 This movement became a powerful vehicle for revolutionary ideologies, challenging established power structures, including the Church and the State.
 It also fuelled nationalist movements across various nations, fostering a renewed appreciation for the Middle Ages, which had previously been dismissed with disdain, and reconstructing ancestral histories often obscured or forgotten in recorded narratives.

 The period spanning the late 18th century to the mid-19th century in Portuguese art is marked by a dynamic interplay between Classicism and Romanticism.
 Though often seen as antagonistic, these movements share a foundation in idealism and a commitment to reform.
 Together, they contributed to shaping a unified vision of art and culture, elevating the artist to a new role as both a prophet of a more socially just era and an educator of the public, guiding society toward a purer, truer, and more universally beneficial morality.

 In this cultural landscape, distinguishing between Portuguese Neoclassical and Romantic paintings can often be challenging, as both schools coexisted until around the 1850s, with Romanticism persisting slightly longer.
 However, broadly speaking, Neoclassical works tend to be marked by clear organization and balance, a preference for line over colour, and a focus on themes from the Greco-Roman tradition, conveyed with an impersonal and restrained tone.
 Romanticism, by contrast, embraces disorder, striking contrasts, dramatic intensity, and the primacy of colour with expressive brushstrokes.
 Its subjects often draw from contemporary history, portrayals of people and nature, and universal themes explored through highly individual and emotional interpretations.

 Neoclassicism played a key role in shaping academic art inspired by classical antiquity and laid the groundwork for exploring the nude as a subject, previously marginalized due to Catholic moral opposition.

-Among the most important neoclassical painters were Vieira Portuense in his last phase, Domingos Sequeira, José da Cunha Taborda, Cirilo Volkmar Machado, Norberto José Ribeiro (who also taught at the Faculdade de Belas-Artes da Universidade de Lisboa), António Manuel da Fonseca and the Viscount de Meneses, a late representative, who was taught by António Manuel da Fonseca and then by Johann Friedrich Overbeck when he was in Italy.
+Among the most important neoclassical painters were Vieira Portuense in his last phase, Domingos Sequeira, José da Cunha Taborda, Cirilo Volkmar Machado, Norberto José Ribeiro (who also taught at the Lisbon School of Fine Arts), António Manuel da Fonseca and the Viscount de Meneses, a late representative, who was taught by António Manuel da Fonseca and then by Johann Friedrich Overbeck when he was in Italy.

+The Adoration of the Magi (1828) by Domingos Sequeira.